konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

-# Introduction to the Unix shell for biologists
+% Introduction to the Unix shell for biologists
+% Konrad U. Förstner
+%

 ![CC-BY](by.png)\